 Roses de Jeanne Les Ursules - 100% Pinot Noir from the .9 hectare lieu-dit of Les Ursules.
-This wine is currently unavailable as Bouchard aims to release it as a vintage bottling in 2014 and it is resting sur lie.
+The first vintage bottling of this wine is available in 2014.
 250-300 cases produced annually.

 Roses de Jeanne La Haute-Lemblée - 100% Chardonnay (five different clones) from the .12 hectare lieu-dit of La Haute Lemblée.
 Extremely limited production.